JakeGreene/JavaUtility/README.md

 	Point<D2> point = Points.new2DPoint(x, y);

-This allows the creation of classes that can accept either 2D or 3D Points and Vectors
+This allows the creation of classes that can accept a dimension of point or vector specified at instatiation.

 	public class MyClass<D extends Dimension> {
 		private Point<D> point;
 		private Vector<D> vector;
 		...
 	}

-Additionally, the interface has been designed so that a Point of type D can only accept other Points of type D
+Additionally, the interface has been designed so that an object of dimension D can only accept other objects of dimension D for most if its methods

-	Vector<D2> vector ..
+	Vector<D2> vector ...
 	Vector<D2> other ...
 	Vector<D2> result = vector.dot(other); // syntactically valid
 	Vector<D3> badOther ...
-	vector.dot(badOther); // syntacticaly invalid
+	vector.dot(badOther); // syntactically invalid

+The Dimension hierarchy has been designed so that generic bounding (extends and super) can be used to specify dimensions higher than or lower than a specified dimension. <b>super</b> is interpreted as "equal or lower than" and <b>extends</b> is interpreted as "equal or greater than".

+	public interface MyInterface<D extends Dimension> {
+		// Accept Points with equal or lower dimension to D public void doSomething(Point<? super D> point);
+	}

+	MyInterface<D2> inter = ...
+	Point<D1> point1D = ...
+	inter.doSomething(point1D); // syntactically valid
+	Point<D3> point3D = ...
+	inter.doSomething(point3D); //syntactically invalid

 Separate classes exist that conform to these interfaces but also provide dimension specific functionality

-	Point2D point = Point2D.newPoint(x, y);
+	Vector3D vector = Vector3D.newVector(x, y, z);
-	double x = point.getX();
+	double x = vector.getX();
+	Vector3D cross = vector.cross(other3DVector);

 while utility classes exist to work with the generic Vector and Point classes

 	Vector<D3> vector = Vectors.new3DVector(x, y, z);
-	Vector<D3> cross = Vectors.cross(vector, otherVector);
+	Vector<D3> cross = Vectors.cross(vector, other3DVector);